 Would you like to receive updates about school programs, including new scholarships, events for schools, or lessons?
 Then click the button to join our mailing list!

-Enjoy a morning or evening at the zoo designated for scouts and their families!
-Registered participants for this program get to enjoy special early admission to the zoo before it opens to the public!
+Enjoy an evening at the Zoo for scouts and their families!
+Participants for this program get to enjoy special after-hours admission to the zoo when it closes to the public!
 There will be games, crafts, and activities all geared toward scout requirements.
 Brandywine Zoo patches will be available for purchase.
 This outdoor event takes place twice a year, in the spring and fall, so please dress for the weather.
 See the listing below for requirements met.

 Fee: $10/person, includes scouts, parents, siblings, and additional leaders.
 One leader free for every 15 scouts registered.
 DOWNLOAD our registration form for Scout Day.